|

 readings; healings; dream interpretations; information on UFOs; and

 the chance to study plaster casts of supposed Bigfoot tracks.
+There's more, but

 that much is probably enough- enough to make most people conceive of